cuhksam/emnlp2019.github.io/_pages/calls/final.md

 ## Where does the supplemental material go?

-Supplementary materials are allowed as a stand-alone document uploaded as a supplementary file.
-Supplementary materials are supplementary, and you have no obligation to read them.
-You should treat them like other citations in submissions that may be helpful in understanding background or details beyond the scope of the paper itself.

-## Secondary Reviewers

 Supplemental material should be placed into a single .zip file with a maximum size of 10MB.
 You can include a single PDF file of appendices and non-readable supplemental material such as data and software inside the .zip file.
 For appendices, please format them using the same EMNLP-IJCNLP 2019 style files.